General terms and conditions applicable to all financial aid for research, development and innovation

 Financial aid cannot be allocated in the case of an excluded sector, namely:

-• the transformation and sale of agricultural products sector:
+- the processing and sale of agricultural products sector:

-• when the amount of aid is fixed on the basis of the price or quantity of products of this type purchased from primary producers or put on the market by the companies concerned; or
+- if the amount of the aid is established on the basis of the price or quantity of products of this type purchased from primary producers or put on the market by the businesses concerned; or

 The following types of aid are also excluded:

-• aid granted on the condition that preference is given to the use of national products instead of imported products;
+- aid granted on the condition that preference is given to the use of domestic products instead of imported products.

 Excluded persons